dxc-technology/halstack-style-guide/components/button/README.md

 Also, another point to consider is that the icon can go before or after the text with a separation of 10 pixels respecting the main button's text.
 To keeping the consistency, the icon sizes were defined based on the content and the implementation of the icons, resulting in the following:

-<span style="color: red">*</span>Do not use icons mainly for visual interest, the glyph must add information and clarification to the action that would be performed in the context of the button.
+*Do not use icons mainly for visual interest, the glyph must add information and clarification to the action that would be performed in the context of the button.

 ![Button with icon examples](images/button_icon.png)